Fiona Phillips (politician)

 Fiona Evon Phillips (née Boyd, born 18 February 1970) is an Australian politician who has been the Labor member for Gilmore in the House of Representatives since the 2019 Australian federal election.

 In 2022, Phillips was re-elected over Liberal candidate Andrew Constance by 373 votes.
 Her narrow victory made Gilmore the most marginal electorate in Australia for this election.
+She won the seat again at the 2025 election this time by almost 10,000 votes.

 Early life

 Phillips was born on 18 February 1970 in Nowra, New South Wales.
 She grew up on dairy farms in Terara and Worrigee, and attended Terara Public School and Nowra High School.
 Her father died of heart disease when she was 21.
 She holds the degrees of Bachelor of Economics from the University of Newcastle and Master of Business from the University of New South Wales.

 Before entering parliament Phillips worked as a senior industrial relations officer for Westpac (1991–1995), human resources officer for the City of Shoalhaven (1996–1997), placement coordinator for the Shoalhaven Schools Workplace Learning Program (1997–2002), lecturer at TAFE NSW (2002–2017), commerce tutor at the University of Wollongong (2002–2015), and business operations manager in the Navy Aviation Systems Program Office at HMAS Albatross (2007–2009).